THE PALOUSE is Eastern Washington’s most scenic centerpiece; expansive, colorful and rich in historic detail.

 Enjoy country comforts.

-We base in Colfax at the Best Western Wheatland Inn, where you will enjoy Wifi and a king or queen sized bed and included breakfasts.
-Optionally, participants may stay at AirBnBs near Colfax, though we begin each day’s outings from our hotel lobby.
+This year we base in Pullman at the spacious Coast Hilltop Inn, where you will enjoy Wifi, indoor pool, gym, free coffee and tea 24/7 and a king or queen sized bed and included continental breakfasts.
+Optionally, participants may stay at other lodgings or AirBnBs keeping in mind that we begin each day or evening outing from the Hilltop Inn lobby.

 Plan A: If Covid-19 restrictions are still in effect in Washington: